NYT Wordle today — answer and my hints for game #1356, Thursday, March 6

 Marc McLaren

-Marc is TechRadar’s Global Editor in Chief and has been obsessed with Wordle for more than two years.
-He's authored dozens of articles on the game for TechRadar and its sister site Tom's Guide, including a detailed analysis of the most common letters in Wordle in every position.
+Marc is TechRadar’s Global Editor in Chief and has been obsessed with Wordle for more than three years.
+He's authored dozens of articles on the game for TechRadar and its sister site Tom's Guide, including a detailed analysis of the most common letters in Wordle in every position and a guide to the best Wordle start words.
 He's also played every Wordle ever and only lost once and yes, he takes it all too seriously.

 How many vowels does today's Wordle have?